-- Establish an instrument that can improve the governance mechanism of resources (mobilization, allocation, use) combined with a coherent programmatic framework on climate change.
-Indeed, the climate change financing challenge implies new actors, new business models, a combination of structural incentives

-(e.g., carbon pricing across sectors) and appropriate financial instruments.
-The current institutional architecture suffers from the lack of sensitivity of the actors of the conventional financial system to the mechanisms of climate finance, and at the same time from the lack of capacity of the institutional actors involved in
+Coherence between the agency's missions, synergy, and resources with a coherent programmatic framework on climate change.
+Indeed, the climate change financing challenge implies new actors, new business models, a combination of structural incentives (e.g., carbon pricing across sectors) and appropriate financial instruments.
+The current institutional architecture suffers from the lack of sensitivity of the actors of the conventional financial system to the mechanisms of climate finance, and at the same time from the lack of capacity of the institutional actors involved in the environmental sector about financial mechanisms.